PAGE UPDATED: 8.12.2021

 Before we end this article we’d like to ask you a question…

 Can you help us?
 Please answer our wild camping questionnaire

-2020 saw a massive increase in wild camping in motorhomes and campervans – and for a while things were not looking good!
+2020 and 2021 saw a massive increase in wild camping in motorhomes and campervans – and sometimes things got out of hand!